Cheswick Green Primary School Pupil premium strategy statement

 5 |

-Vulnerable children to be highlighted and supported through Nurture sessions, Therapeutic Stories, and Lego Therapy sessions. |
+Vulnerable children to be highlighted and supported through Nurture sessions, Therapeutic Stories, and Lego Therapy sessions.
+Nurture Room developed in school for all children to access. |

 DfE endorses use of recovery premium funding to deal with non-academic barriers to success, such as behaviour and emotional support.